Nawhath/Instana_workshop/part-1/lab-part1.md

 ```
 It will be an interactive user experience, let’s go through it with the proper values, like this:

+> Note: please append "nip.io" for your FQDN.

 <picture>
   <img alt="image" src="./assets/images/Instana-init.png">
 </picture>